orangejuice/blog/data/activity/book-我心中尚未崩坏的部分-2013/record.en.md

 date: 2021-08-04 06:07:52+08:00
 douban:
   rating: 7.5
-  subtitle: "Author: Kazushi Hagiwara / 2013 / Shanghai People's Publishing House"
+  subtitle: By Baishi Yiwen / 2013 / Shanghai People’s Publishing House
 ---

-No wonder I can't get through this book, even though there are many feelings that seem familiar yet unfamiliar.
-Perhaps this kind of narcissistic confidence and the wild life unleashed in art is too far away from me, and can even be referred to as the opposite.
-Got to Chapter 6, for now, have put it aside.
+No wonder I can’t continue with this book, even though there are quite a few seemingly incomprehensible but familiar feelings.
+It's probably because this kind of narcissistic confidence, soaked in literary art and wildly unleashed, is too far removed from me, even antagonistic.
+Got to chapter 6, then set it aside